Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Results

 \subsection{Primary 2-D Benchmarks}

-\Cref{tab:results_main} summarises results on three benchmarks at $120{\times}60$ resolution with $N=300$ main-loop iterations.
+Table~\ref{tab:results_main} summarises results on three benchmarks at $120{\times}60$ resolution with $N=300$ main-loop iterations.
 Final compliance is measured after the standardized $40$-iteration sharpening tail; percentage changes are relative to the fixed baseline mean.

 \paragraph{Overall ranking.} The LLM agent achieves the lowest mean compliance on all three benchmarks, outperforming the next-best controller (expert heuristic) by $0.067$ ($0.09\%$) on cantilever, $1.854$ ($1.92\%$) on the \MBB{} beam, and $0.411$ ($0.95\%$) on the L-bracket.
 All continuation controllers and the LLM agent converge to fully binary topologies ($\Gray=0.000$), while the fixed baseline retains substantial gray material ($\Gray\approx0.10$--$0.15$), confirming that continuation is necessary for quality binarization.
-Representative final density fields and element-density histograms for all five controllers are shown in \cref{fig:designs_2d}.
+Representative final density fields and element-density histograms for all five controllers are shown in Fig.~\ref{fig:designs_2d}.

-\paragraph{Statistical robustness.} The LLM agent shows the smallest non-zero standard deviation ($\sigma=0.021$ on cantilever, $\sigma=0.050$ on \MBB{} beam), indicating low run-to-run variance despite the stochastic nature of LLM sampling. \Cref{fig:statbox} shows the full compliance distribution across all five runs.
-The compliance convergence curves and parameter trajectories are presented in \cref{fig:curves_canti,fig:params_canti,fig:grayness_canti}; the key mechanistic observation — that the LLM agent defers binarization substantially longer than fixed-schedule controllers — is directly visible in these traces.
+\paragraph{Statistical robustness.} The LLM agent shows the smallest non-zero standard deviation ($\sigma=0.021$ on cantilever, $\sigma=0.050$ on \MBB{} beam), indicating low run-to-run variance despite the stochastic nature of LLM sampling.
+(The fixed and schedule-only controllers are fully deterministic and therefore produce $\sigma=0.000$ across seeds; three-field continuation and the expert heuristic show near-zero variance due to minor floating-point path differences.)
+Figure~\ref{fig:statbox} shows the full compliance distribution across all five runs.
+The compliance convergence curves and parameter trajectories are presented in Figs.~\ref{fig:curves_canti}--\ref{fig:params_canti}; the key mechanistic observation---that the LLM agent defers binarization substantially longer than fixed-schedule controllers---is directly visible in these traces.